 for the entire year.
 No Level II violations will be carried over to

 9. Disregard for CURFEW FIRST OFFENSE:

 Weekend residence hall restriction

 B. LATE FIFTEEN (15) MINUTES TO SIXTY (60) MINUTES SECOND OFFENSE:

 Referral to administration as a Level

 III violation (parent conference is

 required)

 10. OUT OF ROOM after lights out or allowing other students in FIRST OFFENSE:

 room after LIGHTS OUT

 Written Warning (will not count against

 Privilege Plan)

 SECOND OFFENSE:

 Weekend Residence Hall Restriction

 THIRD OFFENSE:

+THING OT LINE.

 In-Hall Restriction for 7 days

-In thair restriction for 7 days
+In Hair Nestriction for Fadys

 FOURTH OFFENSE:

-TOOKITOTI ENGL.
+FOORTH OFFENSE.

 Referral to administration as a Level III

 11. LYING to a judicial court ALL OFFENSES:

-11. LTING to a judicial court
+11. Liting to a judicial court

-To be determined by the judicial court Property of his the Director for
+To be determined by the judicial court Property of by the Director for

 & approved by the Director for Student Affairs

 12. Intentional failure to SIGN IN OR OUT FIRST OFFENSE:

-12. Intermonal familie to Sign in OR OUT
+12. Intermonal famore to Sign in OR OUT

 In-Hall restriction for 14 days SECOND OFFENSE:

-Referral to administration as a Level Whyteleting
+Referral to administration as a Level Whyteletica

-12 DEFIANCE of cohool personnel's authority III violation
+12 DEFIANCE of cohool porganical authority III violation FIRST OFFENSE:

-13. DEFIANCE of school personnel's authority FIRST OFFENSE:
+13. DEFIANCE of school personnel's authority

 7 days of in-hall restriction SECOND OFFENSE:

-0_00112_011_110_1
+5_5511_511_515_1

 2 weeks (14 days) in-hall restriction THIRD OFFENSE:

-THIRD OFFENSE:

-Referral to administration as a Level White letting
+Referral to administration as a Level Whyteletian

-44 INDECENT EVOCUDE III violation
+14 INDECENT EVPOCUPE III violation

 14. INDECENT EXPOSURE Referral to administration

-45 Level II COMPUTED delet Too have Oakeday O. L
+45 Level II COMPLITED States Too house October O. L. H. H. L.

 15. Level II COMPUTER violations Two hours Saturday School and/or loss of

 personal computer privileges on campus